Curriculum Vitae

 University of British Columbia Okanagan

-WhatResearch staff across departments needed Excel and Power Query skills for project work but couldn't take a full course — they needed targeted, project-specific training.
+WhatResearch staff needed targeted Excel and Power Query skills without a full course.

 Courses